 In terms of traveling with alcoholic beverages, you can only bring one of the following: one and a half liters of wine, 24 12-ounce cans or bottles of beer, or 40 ounces of liquor.
 For tobacco, you can either bring 200 cigarettes (10 packs) or 50 cigars—including Cuban cigars, which are not banned in Canada like they are in the States.

-- Pets: Dogs and cats may be brought to Canada as long as they are accompanied by a veterinarian-signed document that indicates the animal's breed and physical description as well as proof they are up to date with their rabies shots.
+You're in luck if you're traveling with a four-legged friend, too.
+Bringing your dogs and cats to Canada is perfectly fine as long as they are accompanied by a veterinarian-signed document that indicates the animal's breed and physical description as well as proof they are up-to-date with their rabies shots.

 Items That Are Prohibited From Entering Canada

 Punishment for trying to bring illegal substances across the border is mainly limited to throwing out the contraband or turning visitors away, but this can be a major inconvenience for travelers, so make sure you are aware of the following food, firearms, and other miscellaneous items that are not currently permitted into Canada.